These Bacon Wrapped Green Beans are extraordinarily delicious and, even better, they can be prepped a day in advance for easy entertaining!

 - 1 ½ teaspoons garlic salt

 - 1 tablespoon finely minced fresh rosemary plus more for garnish, if desired

-- Preheat oven to 400˚F. Place several thickness of paper toweling on a work surface near the oven.
+Preheat oven to 400˚F. Place several thicknesses of paper toweling on a work surface near the oven.
 Line a sheet pan with foil for easy cleanup.

 Arrange beans in 12 bundles of 10-12 beans.
 Place one bacon strip on a work surface.
 Place a bundle of beans on one end of the bacon strip.
 Roll bacon around the bundle and secure with a toothpick.
 Repeat with remaining bacon and bundles of beans.
 Arrange beans on a sheet pan lined with clean foil.

-Bake bundles for 15-20 minutes or until bacon is golden brown and beans are tender.
+Bake bundles for 15-20 minutes at 400˚F or until bacon is golden brown and beans are tender.
 Remove from oven and serve warm.
 Remove toothpicks and garnish with more finely chopped fresh rosemary, if desired.

 See Café Tips above for more detailed instructions and tips.

 - To make ahead, proceed through step 5 then cover and refrigerate until ready to bake.
 Remove from refrigerator and proceed with steps 6 and 7.